Re Polemis & Furness, Withy & Co Ltd

-In Re Polemis & Furness, Withy & Co Ltd (1921) is an English tort case on causation and remoteness in the law of negligence.
+Re Polemis & Furness, Withy & Co Ltd [1921] 3 KB 560 is an English tort case on causation and remoteness in the law of negligence.

 The Court of Appeal held that a defendant can be deemed liable for all consequences flowing from his negligent conduct regardless of how unforeseeable such consequences are.
 The case is an example of strict liability, a concept which has generally fallen out of favour with the common law courts.
-The case may now be considered "bad law", having been superseded by the landmark decisions of Donoghue v Stevenson and The Wagon Mound (No 1).
+The case was superseded by The Wagon Mound (No 1), which set a remoteness test based on reasonable foreseeability of harm.

 Facts

 Defendant's stevedore employees were loading cargo into a ship.
 An employee negligently caused a plank to fall into the ship's hold.
 The plank caused a spark, which ignited some petrol vapour in the hold, causing an explosion that resulted in the ship becoming a total loss.
 The matter was taken to arbitration.

 Judgment

 The arbitrator found that the defendant's negligence caused the plank to fall, and the falling plank caused the fire.
 The arbitrators awarded damages to the plaintiff.
 The defendant appealed.

 The Court of Appeal affirmed that the defendant was liable.
 Although the fire itself may not have been foreseeable, it was held that the defendant would nevertheless be liable for all direct consequences of his actions.
 The court reasoned that if the act would or might probably cause damage, the fact that the damage it in fact causes is not the exact kind of damage one would expect is immaterial, so long as the damage is in fact directly traceable to the negligent act and not due to the operation of independent causes.